 It is possible to fund entities and foundations conducting economic activities, but the tax treatment may change based on the economic nature of the beneficiary.
 The legal/fiscal framework changes according to the purpose and the qualification of the beneficiary.

-The funds supplied to legal entities for the exercise of commercial activities are subject to the socalled IRES - Imposta sul Reddito delle Società income tax.
+The funds supplied to legal entities for the exercise of commercial activities are subject to the corporate income tax.

 The funds supplied to non-commercial entities carrying out non-commercial activities or fundraising purposes are exempt from tax.